 “Stomach sleepers, for example, may face the most neck pain.
-This position means your neck is turned to either side and your spine is arched.
-For relief, experts recommend trying to sleep either on your back or on your side, and choosing a pillow that helps to support the neck and its natural curve.”
+This position means your neck is turned to either side, and your spine is arched.
+For relief, experts recommend sleeping either on your back or on your side and choosing a pillow that helps support the neck and its natural curve.”

 For this sleeping position, you can also add a flat pillow under your stomach and hips that will keep the spine well aligned with your neck and head.
 Adding a flat pillow to your stomach while sleeping may help alleviate the strain on the neck.

-In general, sleeping on your stomach is not recommended, so ideally you can make the shift to sleeping on your back, or side, or a combination of both.
-Which brings us to our next sleep position...
+In general, sleeping on your stomach is not recommended, so ideally, you can make the shift to sleeping on your back, or side, or a combination of both.
+This brings us to our next sleep position...

-Best Pillows for Neck Pain for “Combination” Sleepers
+What is the Best Pillows for “Combination” Sleepers?

 Do you toss and turn during your sleep?
 Do you find yourself frequently shifting sleeping positions?
 Do you sleep in a particular way and wake up to find yourself in a different sleeping style?